etienneschalk/scientific-data-viewer/docs/rfc/001-format-support.md

-# Issue #001: Add support for all possible formats
+# RFC #001: Add support for all possible formats

 ## Description